Joel Cooper (footballer): Return to Linfield

 On 24 May 2022, Cooper returned to NIFL Premiership side Linfield on a three-year contract.
 He was named as Northern Ireland Football Writers' Association Player of the Month after scoring six goals in March, including four against Newry City.
 He scored the opening goal of the 2023 Northern Ireland Football League Cup final, which Linfield won 2–0 against Coleraine.
 He scored 16 goals from 42 appearances in the 2022–23 season.
 He scored 14 goals from 38 appearances in the 2023–24 campaign.
 He was rated as one of the top performers in the league for the first half of the season and one solo goal he scored against Glenavon was described as "Messi-esque" by ITV.
 Four of his goals came in the club's run to the final of the Northern Ireland Football League Cup, which they went on to win by beating Portadown.
 Linfield also reached the final of the Irish Cup, but lost 3–1 to Cliftonville after extra-time.

 Cooper was the subject of transfer speculation in December 2024 with reports saying that he had signed a pre-contract agreement with Coleraine.
 Coleraine had recently enjoyed "significant investment" from local property developer Henry Ross.
 Linfield manager David Healy would only state that any club wanting to buy the player in the January transfer window would have to pay a £1 million transfer fee.
 Cooper said that he was "fully focused" on winning the league title with Linfield after he was named Northern Ireland Football Writers' Player of the Month for January.
 Linfield ran away with the league title with Cooper being their star player as they were crowned champions with six games left to play.
 He became only the fourth player to win a second Northern Ireland Football Writers' Association Player of the Year award.
 He also won the Ulster Footballer of the Year award for the first time.

 Coleraine

 Following months of speculation, Cooper signed a "multi-year deal" with Coleraine on 4 June 2025.
 Manager Ruaidhrí Higgins said Cooper would take the club "to the next level".
+He scored 21 goals in 37 league games throughout the 2025–26 campaign.
+This tally included a hat-trick against Cliftonville.
+He also scored in the Irish Cup final win over Dungannon Swifts.